The Uluru Statement from the Heart calls for Makarrata. So what is it, and what hope does it give for the future of Australia?

 It takes humility to realise that when the substitute has already paid in full, I can no longer exact revenge from the offenders.

 In this case, humility is needed all round.
-Substitutionary Makarrata is the only way to the "peace after a dispute" that Australia really needs.
+Humility also to learn whether this Makarrata actually happened in fact - if you're ready, look here.
+Because substitutionary Makarrata is the only way to the "peace after a dispute" that Australia really needs.